 We modelled the impact of the three programmes over the next 25 years, assuming that everyone regained any weight they had lost by year 5.
 Over the 25 years, the 12 week programme was predicted to be cost-saving because the initial costs of the programme were outweighed by reductions in diseases incidence and associated healthcare cost.
 The 52 week programme was more expensive initially, but had greater health benefits than both other groups and was very cost-effective by the usual clinical standards.

 Estimates of the long term cost-effectiveness of these programmes is based on assumptions about weight regain in the medium-term.
-We are currently running a 5-year follow up study – WRAP UP – to test these assumptions.
+We have recently completed the 5-year follow up study – WRAP UP – to test these assumptions.
+The data has been analysed and we hope to share the findings soon.
 WRAP UP will provide the first objective data on 5-year weight trajectories and health outcomes following this type of scalable weight management programme.
 We will use this data to refine our estimates of the long-term impact on disease incidence and health-care resource use.